doitintl/iris3/README.md

     * *Logs Configuration Writer* so the deployment script can create an organization log sink that sends logs to PubSub.

+#### Project-level roles
-* The required project-level roles: *Project Owner* or *Project Editor* on the project where Iris is deployed, so that the deployment script can create role bindings, topics and subscriptions, and deploy App Engine.
-Fine-granted "predefined roles" are not possible because deploying Cloud Scheduler cron requires at least Editor or Owner, per GCP docs.
+* The required project-level roles: *Project Owner* or *Project Editor* on the project where Iris is deployed, so that the deployment script can
+  * create role bindings, topics and subscriptions
+  * deploy App Engine.
+  * `actAs` the serivice account `iris-msg-sender` for deploying it to allow JWT auth.

+* Fine-granted "predefined roles" are not possible because deploying Cloud Scheduler cron requires at least Editor or Owner, per GCP docs.

 ### App Engine Defaults

 ## Deployment